Atlanta Falcons Logo

 Atlanta Falcons Logo 1966-1989

-The first design of the Atlanta Falcons logo was created by Verlander Design studio in 1966.
-Falcon is facing to the right representing a capital letter “F” from the word “Falcon”.
-The talon and head of the bird are separated from the wing and tail with a vertical white line.
-The image has two outlines – white (internal) and red (external).
+The first design of the Atlanta Falcons logo was created by Verlander Design in 1966.
+The falcon faces right, representing the capital letter “F” from the word “Falcon.”
+The claw and head of the bird are separated from the wing and tail by a vertical white line.
+The image has a white inner outline and a red outer outline.

 1990 – 2002